Moduli spaces of Delzant polytopes and symplectic toric manifolds: Introduction

-\item[c)] In dimension $2$ there is a well-known classification of two-dimensional unimodular complete fans (equivalently, of Delzant polygons) going back to Oda~\cite[Theorem 8.2]{OdaMiyake} which is for example the main tool used in~in~\cite{PPRS14} to study the spaces $\mathcal{D}(2)$ and $\mathcal{M}(4)$.
-We show that the failure of such a classification in dimension three (and higher) is drastic: there are Delzant 3-polytopes with arbitrarily many vertices and facets that do not admit any ``blow-down'' (Theorem~\ref{thm:dim3}) or, more strongly, that are not refinements of other unimodular fans (Theorem~\ref{thm:isolated}).
+In dimension $2$ there is a well-known classification of the minimal unimodular complete fans ---equivalently, of Delzant polygons--- going back to Oda (1978)~\cite[Theorem 8.2]{OdaMiyake}, which we state as Lemma~\ref{lemma:2dim}.
+This is the main tool used in~\cite{PPRS14} to study the space $\mathcal{D}(2)$.
+We show that the failure of such a classification in dimension three and higher is drastic: there are Delzant polytopes with arbitrarily many vertices and facets and which do not admit any blow-down (Theorem~\ref{thm:dim3}) or, more strongly, which are not refinements of other unimodular fans (Theorem~\ref{thm:isolated}).

-\item[d)] We study the stratification of $\Dt$ by normal fans, showing that if $\NN$ is a unimodular fan of dimension $n$ with $m$ rays then the Delzant polytopes with normal fan equal to $\NN$ form a subspace of $\Dt$ isometric to a convex polyhedral cone of dimension $m$ with a lineality space of dimension $n$, with the faces of the cone corresponding to the fans that are refined by $\NN$ (Corollary~\ref{coro:cells}).
-This in particular allows us to give the exact value of the Hausdorff dimension of the space of Delzant $n$-polytopes with a fixed number of vertices or of facets~(Theorem~\ref{thm:dimension}), thus solving Problems~5.3 and 5.5 from Fujita and Ohashi~\cite{FuOh}.
+Oda's Classification implies a classification of $4$-dimensioanl symplectic toric manifolds in terms of finite sequences of blow-ups of three basic minimal models: $\C P^2$, $\C P^1\times \C P^1$, and the Hirzebruch surfaces.
+We state the symplectic versions of Theorems~\ref{thm:dim3} and Theorem~\ref{thm:isolated} as Theorems~\ref{thm:dim3-symplectic} and Theorem~\ref{thm:isolated-symplectic}.
+This answers in the negative the long-standing folklore question in toric geometry of whether an analogue of Oda's classification of symplectic toric manifolds exists in dimension higher than $4$.